-Real Estate Comparative Guide - - Portugal
+Real Estate Comparative Guide

 4.4 What is the process for concluding a commercial lease?

-The conclusion of the lease usually takes place at the signing of the lease agreement, after or immediately followed by payment of any required deposits and the handing over of the keys.
+The conclusion of the lease usually takes place on signing of the lease agreement, after or immediately followed by payment of any required deposits and the handing over of the keys.

 Registration before the Land Registry Office is not mandatory unless the initial term exceeds six years.
 However, the lease must be communicated to the tax authorities.